 Before we jump straight into the thick of it, let’s have a quick glance at the plant itself.
 Aloe Vera is an evergreen perennial member of the Aloe genius.
 Originating from the Arabian Peninsula, this wonder plant quickly spread all across the globe by the traditional medicine experts and cosmeticians.
 Despite its ability to grow in various places around the world, Aloe Vera truly flourishes in its native climate.
 With its relatively short stems and thick, prickly leaves, Aloe Vera is also treasured for its looks by garden designers, as it makes an excellent addition to any indoor garden.
 And it is in those very leaves that the famous healing properties of the plant lie.

-Originally meant by nature as a means of self-defence against overly inquisitive herbivores, the Aloe Vera leaves hold a unique, albeit quite bitter, gooey gel.
+Originally meant by nature as a means of self-defense against overly inquisitive herbivores, the Aloe Vera leaves hold a unique, albeit quite bitter, gooey gel.
 Holding roughly 96% water content, this gel is exceedingly rich in a variety of amino acids (18 out of the total 20 acids needed by the human body to be precise) as well as Vitamins A, B, C, and E.

 Recommended by Ayurveda and traditional Chinese herbal medicine experts alike, this gel contains a peculiar carbohydrate called acemannan, which nourishes cells while promoting more efficient nutrient distribution throughout the body.
 The skin of the Aloe Vera plant, after being dried and purified and powdered, is also used in traditional medicine, this time with a proposed laxative effect.

-Top 10 Reasons to start using Aloe Vera:
+Top 10 benefits of Aloe Vera:

 1. Aloe Vera possesses potent antioxidant and ant-bacterial properties

-Antioxidants are substances which help in the defence of your cells against free radicals.
+Antioxidants are substances that help in the defence of your cells against free radicals.
 Thanks to its phytochemical composition, the gel produced from Aloe Vera leaves can be used to combat a variety of cardiovascular diseases neurodegeneration, diabetes and even cancer!